aksh269/DS614-Faculty-Finder/README.md

 ### 1. Ingestion

-The ingestion stage is responsible for collecting raw faculty data from the official DA-IICT website.
-This step is implemented using **Scrapy**, which crawls multiple faculty listing pages and extracts individual faculty profile information.
+The ingestion stage collects raw faculty data from the official DA-IICT website using **Scrapy**.
+It crawls faculty and adjunct faculty pages, extracts profile-level details such as name, bio, research interests, and publications, handles missing fields and malformed HTML safely, and stores the scraped data as a raw CSV file.

-Key responsibilities:
-- Crawling faculty and adjunct faculty pages
-- Extracting profile-level data such as name, biography, research interests, and publications
-- Handling missing fields and malformed HTML structures
-- Safely storing the scraped data as a raw CSV file

-**Output:**
-`data/raw/Faculty_DAIICT.csv`
+**Output:** `data/raw/Faculty_DAIICT.csv`

 ### 2. Transformation

 The transformation stage cleans and standardizes the raw scraped data to ensure consistency and usability.
-This step focuses on removing noise, normalizing text fields, and preparing the data for storage and downstream analysis.

-Key responsibilities:
-- Cleaning HTML tags and unwanted characters
-- Normalizing faculty names and email addresses
-- Standardizing research and specialization fields
-- Generating unique faculty identifiers
-- Creating a `combined_text` field for NLP and semantic search use cases

-**Output:**
+It removes noise, normalizes text fields, and prepares the data for storage and downstream analysis by cleaning HTML tags and unwanted characters, normalizing faculty names and email addresses, standardizing research and specialization fields, generating unique faculty identifiers, and creating a `combined_text` field for NLP and semantic search use cases.

-`data/cleaned/transformed_faculty_data.csv`
+**Output:** `data/cleaned/transformed_faculty_data.csv`

 ### 3. Storage

 The storage stage persists the cleaned data in a relational database for efficient querying and long-term storage.
 A **SQLite** database is used due to its simplicity and suitability for lightweight data engineering workflows.

-Key responsibilities:
-- Creating database tables if they do not exist
-- Validating required fields before insertion
-- Inserting cleaned faculty records into the database
-- Ensuring transactional safety and rollback on failure
+This stage creates database tables if they do not exist, validates required fields before insertion, inserts cleaned faculty records into the database, and ensures transactional safety with rollback on failure.

-**Database:**
-`data/database/faculty.db`
+**Database:** `data/database/faculty.db`

 ### 4. Serving (API)

-The serving stage exposes the stored faculty data through a **FastAPI-based REST API**.
-This allows external applications, data scientists, or search systems to access the data in a structured and scalable manner.
+The serving stage exposes the stored faculty data through a **FastAPI-based REST API**, allowing external applications, data scientists, or search systems to access the data in a structured and scalable manner.
+It provides REST endpoints to fetch all faculty records or retrieve individual faculty records by ID, returns responses in JSON format, and enables easy integration with analytics workflows, machine learning models, and frontend systems.

-Key responsibilities:
-- Providing REST endpoints to fetch all faculty records
-- Supporting retrieval of individual faculty records by ID
-- Returning responses in JSON format
-- Enabling easy integration with analytics, ML models, or frontend systems

 ---